5 Ways to Use Social Media in Healthcare

-These are all relevant and important issues that needs to be addressed separately in a social media policy.
+These are all relevant and important issues that need to be addressed separately in a social media policy.
 However, they should not stop you from being present and engaging in social media.
-Recent reports are showing that 40% of consumers have sought out reviews of treatments, physicians and other patient experiences using social media*.
-The conversations, check-ins, reviews, referrals, discussions and sharing will go on whether your organization are aware of them or not.
+There are many benefits to utilizing social media in healthcare.
+Recent reports are showing that 40% of consumers have sought out reviews of treatments, physicians and other patient experiences using social media (PwC: Social Media "Likes" Healthcare, from Marketing to Social Business).
+The conversations, check-ins, reviews, referrals, discussions, and sharing will go on whether your organization is aware of them or not.

 Here are a few areas where social media and new technology can benefit a healthcare organization.